-The humanitarian sector is adrift, sailing on a chaotic global structure with no leadership to be an influencer within the public sector and/or a disrupted relationship with the private sector.
+The humanitarian sector is adrift, sailing in a chaotic global structure with no leadership to be an influencer within the public sector and/or a disrupted relationship with the private sector.

 A new ICRC report reveals that five times more civilians die in offensives carried out in cities than in other battles.* Between 2010 and 2015 70% of all civilians died in Syria and Iraq, which means a flagrant violation of Geneva conventions.

 Is for all this devastating facts that for enforcing IHL we need to make more efforts and distribute resources of all kinds in a different perspective.
 The shocking numbers of death because of a direct consequence of a no implementation of IHL goes further than just “deaths because of war”, it represents the total inoperative of the system.
 IHL is not being implemented and is not a tool for protection to civilians anymore.
 Although, instead of thinking as “dead letter” we need to transform it in an active agent by the reform of the humanitarian sector and its role within the global institutions.

-Diplomacy is the art that is missing* –again- and the only real influencer in this stage of chaos generated by mistaken foreign affairs policies and military intervention without clear humanitarian purposes.
+Diplomacy is the art that is missing* –once again- and the only real influencer in this stage of chaos generated by mistaken foreign affairs policies and military intervention without clear humanitarian purposes.